anna-rasmussen/MAG-analysis/MAG_processing.md

 ## Taxonomic classification

 I use the GTDB-tk to classify MAGs.
-I generally classify all the MAGs I have generated because sometimes the representative MAG selected by drep is missing the functional genes I am most interested in and I want to dig into all the MAGs from a certain Genus or something.
+I generally classify all the MAGs I have generated because sometimes the representative MAG selected by drep is missing the functional genes I am most interested in and I want to dig into all the MAGs from a certain genus or something.

-Here is an example with the slurm commands included.
+Here is an example with the *slurm* commands included.

 ```bash
 cat > GTDB.sh